arcus/Arcus_Labs_Orientation/data_contribution_2_data.md

     ## Clinical Data
 ![Gif showing clinical data arranged in the interim directory.
 Scratch or alternatively formatted data (CSV/JSON/XML or similar) created during analysis or sharing stored in data/interim.](media/project_template/interim_clinical.gif)

-This directory is for practice work generated during clincal research when analyzing and sharing original, unmodified data saved in \\_data/raw\\_.
+This directory is for practice work generated during clinical research when analyzing and sharing original, unmodified data saved in \\_data/raw\\_.
 This can provide be a good insight into the research process and will be archived on a case by case basis.
-Additionaly, alternatively formatted data, or excluded data can be saved in the interim directory.
+Additionally, alternatively formatted data, or excluded data can be saved in the interim directory.
 Data should be saved as a tsv, csv, xml or json file if possible.
     `)
   } else send.clear()
 } catch(e) { }